 - Identify hotels or motels outside of your immediate area that accept pets.

 4. Make Sure Your Pet Is Carrier-Ready

-In a fire, everybody needs to get out quickly, so your dog’s or cat’s life may depend on how easily they go into a carrier.
-Have an escape plan already established, and do practice runs to make any evacuation procedures feel familiar to your pets as well as to your family.
+In a fire, everybody needs to get out quickly, so your cat's or dog’s life may depend on how easily they go into a carrier.
+Have a fire escape plan already established, and do practice runs to make any evacuation procedures feel familiar to your pets as well as to your family.